ajay-pawan/Provide-Insights-to-Chief-of-operations-in-Transportation-Domain/README.md

 ### Key Insights:

 1. **Seasonal & operational Optimization**:

-   - Identified opperational performance for passenger demand across different cities, allowing for better resource allocation.
+    - Identified operational performance for passenger demand across different cities, allowing for better resource allocation.

-   - identified peak seasonal demands as well as percentage contribtion of the each city to understand demands across the various cities and months
+    - identified peak seasonal demands as well as percentage contribution of the each city to understand demands across the various cities and months

-2. **City-Specific Performance Metrics**:
+3. **City-Specific Performance Metrics**:

-   - Analyzed  city wise ditribution of trips, performance metrics across multiple cities, revealing cities with higher demand.
+    - Analyzed city wise distribution of trips, performance metrics across multiple cities, revealing cities with higher demand.

     - Analyzed performance of cities such has top-3 cities and bottom-3 cities

-3. **Passenger Demographics and Satisfaction**:
+5. **Passenger Demographics and Satisfaction**:

     - Discovered trends in passenger demographics, such as frequent travel times, enabling targeted marketing and service enhancements.

-4. **Trip Efficiency & Cost Reduction**:
+7. **Trip Efficiency & Cost Reduction**:

-   - Analyzed trip_fares,averages distances,fare trip per km , distance, and  highlight inefficiencies in current cities.
+    - Analyzed trip fares, average distances, fare trip per km , distance, and highlight inefficiencies in current cities.

-5. **Growth and Demand Trends**:
+9. **Growth and Demand Trends**:

     - Identified trends in passenger growth across different regions, highlighting areas with growing demand that require expanded service.

     - Evaluated the difference between the target and actual outcomes to have clear view on the operational performance to analyze whether the target are met or not.